Legacy SEMP

 Solace Element Management Protocol (SEMP v1) is a request/reply protocol that uses an XML schema to identify all managed objects available in an event broker.
 Any object available through the event broker Command Line Interface (CLI) or SolAdmin is also available through SEMP v1.

-SEMP v1 XML-encoded commands and replies are either wrapped in HTTP requests and responses and sent over a TCP connection (SEMP v1 Request over HTTP) to the management interface, or sent over the event broker message bus (SEMP v1 Request Over Message Bus) using one of the Solace messaging APIs.
+SEMP v1 XML-encoded commands and replies are either wrapped in HTTP requests and responses and sent over a TCP connection (SEMP v1 Request over HTTP) to the management interface, or sent over the event broker message bus (SEMP v1 Request Over Message Bus) using one of the PubSub+ Messaging APIs or any messaging protocol that supports the request/reply message exchange pattern.

 The following figure shows both the SEMP v1 Request over HTTP and SEMP v1 Request Over Message Bus access methods.